Our fascination with grungy photo filters

 Yes you can certainly create your own effects using Photoshop and layering textures with your photos.
 Been there.
 Done that.
 Made the video!

 But if filter effects are something you’re looking to use to develop your creative vision and style, then you might want to try out some of the full featured software that’s out there.

-- Snapseed by Nik software – iPhone, iPad and desktop versions.
-Nik software has a full suite of Photoshop filters and apps for Lightroom and Aperture
+- Nik software has a full suite of Photoshop filters and apps for Lightroom and Aperture

 - OnOne software – Stand alone filter software for your computer

-- There are other software as well.
+- There are other apps as well.
 These are just a few popular ones.

 Have you tried any of these grungy filter apps?